sraja7272/Jellyfin-Hide-Empty-Files/README.md

-# Jellyfin Plugin: Excluded Libraries Home Sections
+# Jellyfin Plugin: Valid Media Home Sections

-A Jellyfin plugin that creates custom home sections displaying content from your libraries while excluding specific libraries you specify.
-Perfect for filtering out kids content, documentaries, or any other libraries from your main home screen.
+A Jellyfin plugin that creates custom home sections displaying **only media with valid, accessible files**.
+This plugin filters out broken symlinks, missing files, and items with corrupt metadata - ensuring your home screen only shows content you can actually watch/listen to.

-## Features

-- 🎬 **Flexible Content Filtering**: Exclude any libraries from your home sections
+## What This Plugin Does

+This plugin creates home sections that display **media with verified file access**:

+- ✅ Shows only items with **valid file sizes** (filters out broken/missing files)
 - 🎯 **Content Type Selection**: Choose to include movies, TV series, music albums, or any combination
 - 🔄 **Multiple Sorting Options**: Sort by date added, date played, release date, name, or random
 - ⚙️ **Easy Configuration**: Configure everything through the Jellyfin dashboard
-- 🚀 **Auto-Registration**: Automatically registers with Home Screen Sections plugin on Jellyfin startup (v2.0+)
+- 🚀 **Auto-Registration**: Automatically registers with Home Screen Sections plugin on Jellyfin startup
 - 🏠 **Seamless Integration**: Works with the Home Screen Sections (Modular Home) plugin
 - 🔍 **Comprehensive Logging**: All logs prefixed with `[ExcludedLibraries]` for easy debugging

-- 📊 **Version Tracking**: Config page displays version number for cache-busting
+## Why Use This Plugin?

+Perfect for users who:
+- Have broken symlinks or missing files in their libraries
+- Want to see only watchable/playable content on the home screen
+- Need to filter out items with corrupt metadata
+- Share libraries with others and want a clean experience

 ## Prerequisites